masoudnick/Brain-Tumor-MRI-Classification/README.md

 ![preprocessing result](https://github.com/masoudnick/Brain-Tumor-MRI-Classification/blob/main/preprocess.jpg)

-## Transfer Learning
+## Pre-trained Model

-Transfer learning is essentially when a machine learning model takes what it has learnt solving one problem and applies it to another problem of a similar nature.
-As a result, you only need a small amount of data to solve the latter task.
-For this project, I decided to do transfer learning with the **ResNet50** model to perform image classification for brain tumor MRI images.[Resnet50 Article](https://arxiv.org/abs/1512.03385)
+A pre-trained model is a model that was trained on a large benchmark dataset to solve a problem similar to the one that we want to solve.
+Accordingly, due to the computational cost of training such models, it is common practice to import and use models from published literature (e.g. VGG, Inception, ResNet50).
+For this project, I decided to use **ResNet50** model to perform image classification for brain tumor MRI images.[Resnet50 Article](https://arxiv.org/abs/1512.03385)

 ## Note
 You can see more details about training steps and testing results inside [Brain_Tumor_Classification.ipynb](https://github.com/masoudnick/Brain-Tumor-MRI-Classification/blob/main/Brain_Tumor_Classification.ipynb)